C-C-B: 1990–present: Members solo activities

-1994–2015: Reunite attempts, Taguchi's arrest and Watanabe's eternal rest
+1994–2022: Reunion attempts, Taguchi's arrests and member's death

-In 1994, the band reunited for the first time in the special broadcast of Best Ten with all the members.
+In 1994, the band reunited for the first time in a special broadcast of Best Ten.

 In 2004, some of the members reunited under the initials Yonetawataru (ヨネタワタル) which would hide the alphabets from their surnames.
 In 2011, they would change the band name from katakana into kanji initials: AJ-米田渡.
 In 2005, the single Romantic ga Tomaranai was used as a commercial song to the Asahi Soft Drinks Canned coffee.
 With the increasing popularity of the song, it was used as a regular song to the television drama series Densha Otoko.

 In 2007 the special skit C-C-B Goro was temporarily broadcast to the Japanese variety show SMAPxSMAP with the member Goro Inagaki with the visual copy of Ryu's outfit.
 On the special broadcast, the three members appeared for this occasion once in the street live to perform Romantic ga Tomaranai.

-In 2008, the band reunited for the first time in 19 years only with the three former members - Sekiguchi, Watanabe and Ryu and performed live in the Osaka, Tokyo and Nagoya.
-The project of reuniting would fail in the 2009.
+In 2008, the band reunited for the first time in 19 years with three former members - Sekiguchi, Watanabe and Ryu and performed live in the Osaka, Tokyo and Nagoya.
+The reunion project wrapped up in 2009.

-The July 2015 is marked as a painful year to the members and fans.
-On 2 July, Taguchi was arrested for the drug possession and on 13 July, Watanabe died at the age of 55 due to multiple organ failure.
-As the result, the unit project AJ has ended.
+July 2015 was marked as a painful year to the members and fans.
+On 2 July, Taguchi was arrested for drug possession and on 13 July, Watanabe died at the age of 55 due to multiple organ failure.
+As the result, the unit project AJ ended.
+In December 2022, Ryu died at age of 60 due to a cerebral infarction.
+On the same month, Ryu received posthumously the Special Achievement Award at the 64th Japan Record Awards sponsored by the Japan Composers Association.
+On 1 August 2024, Taguchi was again arrested over drug possession.
+0.585 grams of narcotics was discovered at his Adachi home.